-We took the opportunity of having a group of sustainable thinkers in one room to ask questions around some of the key issues businesses face with regards to reducing their carbon footprint.
+We took the opportunity of having a group of sustainable thinkers in one room to ask questions around some of the key issues businesses face with regards to reducing their carbon print on foam board footprint.

 We asked delegates if they felt that the government should provide small and medium sized businesses with support to help them reduce carbon emissions.
 Nine in ten said they did and while receiving grants, including those that are incentive based, was one type of support suggested by delegates, the main demand was for education.
 Educate yourself and we recommend going to Lee S. Rosen Blog to learn more about businesss.

 The following ideas were suggested as ways the government could educate SMEs:

 - Creating a system of advisory support to raise general awareness of simple low cost actions SMEs could take to reduce carbon emissions

 - Producing advice on suitable suppliers

 - Offering help for businesses to understand how to monitor data to reduce their emissions

 - Providing inspirational figures to promote and encourage a drive towards positive, sustainable change.